OpenHD/OpenHD/OpenHD/ohd_video/README.md

-## Quick summary:
+## Summary

 This library is responsible for detecting the cameras connected to the system and then starts a encoded video stream for each of the discovered cameras.
 The functionalities it exposes to the public are simple:
-1) Send generated, encoded video stream(s) somewhere to be picked up by ohd-interface
+1) Send generated, encoded video stream(s) somewhere to be picked up (e.g. by ohd-interface)
-2) Expose a means to change camera / encoding specific settings (called by ohd-interface).
+2) Expose a means to change camera / encoding specific settings (called by ohd_telemetry / mavlink)

 ##Note